 NWRC Research Areas: Feral Swine and Ungulate Research

-Our scientists are defining economic impacts and developing control strategies for reducing impacts of feral swine and other ungulates.
+Our scientists are developing and optimizing control strategies and products that are integrated into management for reducing destructive impacts of feral swine and other ungulates.

-Found in at least 35 States, feral swine cause approximately $2.5 billion in damages and control costs in the United States each year, with at least $800 million of this estimate due to direct damage to agriculture.
-The damage caused by feral swine seems endless and includes the following:
+Found in at least 35 States, feral swine cause an estimated $2.5 billion in damages and control costs in the United States each year, with at least $800 million of this estimate due directlyto agriculture.
+Examples of the pervasive damage feral swine causeinclude the following:

 • Destroying native habitats, crops, lawns, and river banks through rooting and wallowing